drvinceknight/Introduction_to_OOP/index.md

 This is the class site for the hackathon aimed at describing the basics of Object Oriented Programming through a challenge based approach:

-- On Monday you will have a two hour workshop taking you through the basics of Python and Object Oriented Programming
+- Today: workshop on Python.
 - On Thursday you will be given a challenge that you (as a group) then have two days to solve.
-    - You will get some feedback at the end of Thursday
+    - You will get some feedback at the end of Thursday (possibly late into the evening)
     - Your final submission will be assessed at the end of Friday

 ## [Python Resources](./OverviewOfPython)